dustin146/it-infrastructure-optimization/README.md

 This one-day project delivered:
 - **$1,376 annual savings**
-- **Improved security posture** for medical practice
+- **Improved security posture** for medical billing company
 - **Better compliance** with PHI handling requirements
 - **Enhanced performance** through modern cloud infrastructure

 ---

-*Project completed in Q3 2025 for an 8-person medical practice.
+*Project completed in Q3 2025 for an 8-person medical billing company.
 All costs and savings calculated based on actual usage and billing.*